Sage-Bionetworks/portalsDocs/articles/tables.md

 <br>

 **4. Query the table:**
 Python returns an iterator and R returns a data frame.
-To return a data frame in Python using Pandas `results.asDataFrame()`.
+To return a data frame in Python use Pandas `results.asDataFrame()`.

 {% tabs %}